nhahub/NHA-4-203/README.md

 7. Digital Patient Record
    EasyCare stores patient medical history, prescriptions, and reports in one secure place for easier tracking and better healthcare management.

+8. Real-Time Messaging
+   Patients and doctors can message each other directly within the platform once a conversation is started for an appointment.
+Messages are delivered instantly through a live WebSocket connection and are saved to the patient's record, so full conversation history is always available on return.

 Benefits:

 - Saves time for patients and doctors